tpayne/CloudRun/samples/FileSampleApp/README.md

 The following RESTful calls are supported...
 - /upload - POST FORM call for uploading files
-- /files - GET call sor listing files
+- /files - GET call for listing files
 - /files/[filename] - GET call for viewing files

 Deploying the App to CloudRun